If your loved one has dementia, deciding when they can no longer drive may be difficult. They may react in different ways.

 - They may be aware they are having problems, and they may be relieved to stop driving.

-- They may feel their independence is being taken away.
+- They may feel their independence is being taken away and object to stopping driving.

 Signs That Driving may no Longer be Safe